mmunini99/Gravity-Anomaly-Analysis/README.md

 ## Requirements

-- GMT installed and available on the Windows `PATH`
+- GMT installed and available on the Windows `PATH`.
+You will need a time setting US based, which can be setted for Windows running the script `GMTSettingsTime.cmd`
 - Input grids placed in `input_data_COM\` (depending on location and purpose of analysis please download the grid you need from https://icgem.gfz.de/calcgrid)